Ganson History, Family Crest & Coats of Arms

 The surname Ganson was first found in Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Ganson family
+Early History of the Ganson family

 This web page shows only a small excerpt of our Ganson research.
 Another 93 words (7 lines of text) are included under the topic Early Ganson History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Ganson, Gaunson, Gaweson, Gawenson, Gavenson and many more.

 Early Notables of the Ganson family (pre 1700)